Change Country

 Share This

 The pandemic has resulted in many changes, including a higher percentage of work from home positions.
 Considering the growth of this new form of work, the Mexican government has enacted a labor reform to establish new fair work guidelines.
 The provisions apply to workers who carry out their activities 40% or more of the time at home.
-Review some of the key employer and employee responsibilities.
+Review some of the key employer and employee responsibilities for Mexican companies.

 Employer Responsibilities